 A credit card is not required for enrollment in Experian IdentityWorks.

 You can contact Experian immediately regarding any fraud issues, and have access to the following features once you enroll in Experian IdentityWorks:

 - Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud. - Identity Restoration: Identity Restoration specialists are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers. - Offline members will be eligible to call for additional reports quarterly after enrolling. - The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
-Please refer to the actual policies for terms, conditions, and exclusions of coverage.
-Coverage may not be available in all jurisdictions.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration agents are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired.

+Up to \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.